-Mr. Dilawri is the Co-Founder of the Dilawri Group and Vice-President and Secretary of Dilawri.
+Mr. Dilawri is the Co-Founder and President of the Dilawri Group.

 For more than 30 years, Mr. Dilawri has been instrumental in growing the Dilawri Group from a single dealership in Regina to the largest automotive dealership group in Canada.
 Mr. Dilawri remains active in strategic initiatives and business operations of the Dilawri Group.
 In 2002, Mr. Dilawri co-founded the Dilawri Foundation, a charitable organization committed to giving back to Canada by supporting medical research, hospitals, children and their families.